HNUHPC/DeepThinking/content/authors/wangcenjing/_index.md

   - Master
 ---

-**Qiao Ning** is a first-year graduate student at the College of Information Science and Engineering, Hunan University.
-Her research focuses on data compression.
+**Cenjing Wang** is a member of the Supercomputing Center in the College of Information Science and Engineering at Hunan University.
+She is in her first year of postgraduate study.
+Her research interests lie in high-performance computing, lightweight research and deep learning.